 Gary Lincoff, author of the National Audubon Society’s Field Guide to North American Mushrooms and president emeritus, North American Mycological Association

 “This may well be the most accurate guide I have seen.
 Appalachian Mushrooms is unquestionably the work of someone who has spent a lifetime studying and mastering identification of the mushrooms that occur here.
 It is the most current and up-to-date book on the fungi of Appalachia.”

 John Plischke, author of Good Mushroom Bad Mushroom

-This guide is destined to be an indispensible authority on the subject for everyone from beginning hobbyists to trained experts, throughout Appalachia and beyond.
+This guide is destined to be an indispensable authority on the subject for everyone from beginning hobbyists to trained experts, throughout Appalachia and beyond.

-Walt Sturgeon is a field mycologist with over 40 years of experience studying and identifying mushrooms.
-His photos of mushroom and fungi, some award-winning, can be seen in numerous mushroom field guide publications, three of which he co-authored.
+Walt Sturgeon is a field mycologist with over forty years of experience studying and identifying mushrooms.
+His photos of mushroom and fungi, some award-winning, can be seen in numerous mushroom field guide publications, three of which he coauthored.
 One of these, Mushrooms of the Northeast, was awarded the best field guide of 2016 by the National Outdoor Writers Association

 This book is not yet available for desk or examination copy requests.
 Please check back soon.